glennon/glennon.github.io/_posts/2019-03-09-yellowstone-cartogram.md

 ---
 layout: post
-title: Cartogram experiment: Yellowstone USA
+title: "Cartogram experiment: Yellowstone USA"
 ---

 Since I now exclusively use Ubuntu, it is more difficult to use my normal cartography tools, i.e., Illustrator and ArcGIS.